triforkse/jobs/developer-backend.md

 You will be working primarily on infrastructure and backend-applications.
 At Trifork we don't believe that any developer should restrict themselves to any one technology.
-The way we create applications is changing with the move to the Cloud, the classical roles of Developer / Operations are also slowly, but surly, merging.
+The way we create applications is changing with the move to the Cloud, the classical roles of Developer / Operations are also slowly, but surely, merging.
 With the advent of IoT and applications at scale in general, programmable infrastructure and backend-less services are becoming more and more normal.
 Trifork is using technologies like Mesos, Docker, Terraform, Nomad, Docker Swarm and similar to compat the new demands and complexities.
 You will be helping us guide the evolution and will have